 How to use activated charcoal in DIY toothpaste?

 You always use it in combination with clay or calcium carbonate because you really don’t need a lot of it.
-Usually, it’s around 1-2 teaspoons per batch.
+Usually, it’s around a half to one teaspoon per batch.

-So, I like to use a heaped teaspoon of charcoal per 4 tablespoons of clay (or calcium carbonate).
-You can absolutely use less or perhaps even a bit more.
+So, I like to use half a teaspoon of charcoal per 4 tablespoons of clay (or calcium carbonate).

 A word of caution